natalieagus/50002/docs/Hardware/h_instructionset.md

 * A **rich** repertoire of operations
 * Ability to *generate* a new program and then **execute** it

-In this document, we will begin by understanding what does it mean to simply create a (basic) *programmable* machine, and how the current general-purpose computer model is both programmable and possess these three features.
+We will begin by understanding what does it mean to simply create a (basic) *programmable* machine, and how the current general-purpose computer model is both programmable and possess these three features.

 ## [An Example of a Basic Programmable Control System](https://www.youtube.com/watch?v=h1KGzAbJH4Q&t=134s)